-The Hubert H. Humphrey Metrodome in Minneapolis has been a functional, if not beloved, sports facility for more than 25 years.
-In addition to hosting three major sports teams--the Minnesota Twins, Minnesota Vikings, and Minnesota Gophers collegiate football team--the facility has been the site of many major sporting events as well as other activities.
+The Hubert H. Humphrey Metrodome in Minneapolis was a functional, if not beloved, sports facility for more than 25 years.
+In addition to hosting three major sports teams — the Minnesota Twins, Minnesota Vikings, and Minnesota Gophers collegiate football team — the facility was the site of many major sporting events as well as other activities.

 The Metrodome succeeded Metropolitan Stadium in suburban Bloomington as the home of the Twins and Vikings, and it was the rise of the latter that prompted talk of a new stadium in the early 1970s.
 Initial proposals were for a football-only stadium since the Met was considered by many to be a good place to watch baseball.
 By later in the decade, however, the discussion turned to ways to accommodate both teams.

 In 1977, the Minnesota Legislature passed a no-site stadium bill, which also created the Metropolitan Sports Facilities Commission to replace the Metropolitan Sports Area Commission.
 This action by itself did not mean the end of Metropolitan Stadium, because the options included a remodeling of the Met for baseball with a new football stadium built adjacent to it.
 But the new stadium commission, after studying alternatives for 18 months, voted to erect a multi-purpose covered facility on the eastern edge of downtown Minneapolis.

 The commission's selection was not the end of the fight, however.
 Citizens initiatives and political referenda threatened to derail the downtown dome throughout 1979.
 Meanwhile, the stadium commission struggled to comply with the stringent requirements of the law that authorized the sale of revenue bonds for what would become known as the Hubert H. Humphrey Metrodome.